-Did you ever make crystals with borax as a kid?
+Did you ever make DIY borax crystals as a kid?
 I must have been hiding under a rock for much of my childhood because I never did.
 So just imagine my giddiness when I plunked a pipe cleaner in a pot of dissolved Borax and came back hours later to discover a near perfect geode replica.
 It’s witchcraft, I tell you.

 But in all seriousness, making this crystal jewelry box was so much fun and it cost less than a cuppa coffee to whip up.
 Here’s how to make your own trinket box with nothing more than a quick stop at the craft store and some borax and food coloring from your pantry.
 No science degree required.